albznw/notion-imdb/README.md

 $ sudo apt install python3.8 python3-pip
 ```

 Now, if you are a user that simply want to run this application and have it populate database entries in Notion with information from IMDB.
-Continue to [Usage](#usage).

 If you are a developer and would like to run and continue development on the application, continue to [Development setup](#development-setup)

 ### Installation
-Setup the python environment and install the necessasry dependencies
+Setup the python environment and install the necessary dependencies
 ```sh
 pipenv install
 ```